Hiking In Lancaster County PA | Trails in Lancaster County PA

 Notes:

+Check out this 2.5-mile loop trail near Pequea, Pennsylvania.
 Approximately 387 acres of largely abandoned dirt road and well-worn trail wander through a beautiful ravine for approximately one mile.
 Sometimes, the road and the trails are one and the same for short distances, but they are generally apart.
 We suggest hiking the trail down to the railroad and then hiking back on the road.
-The total trail length is estimated at 2.4 miles.

 Serpentine Barrens Lancaster County PA